warclab/dyract/README.md

 The FPGA is pre-partitioned to enable implementing user logic in a reconfigurable region (PRR).
 This enables swapping in and out different user logic at system run-time using partial reconfiguration (PR).
 The user logic may have a single AXI-Lite interface and up to 4 AXI4-Stream interfaces.
-The port naming for it should follow the naming conventions given in the wrapper module located at hw\ml605\src\user_logic_if\user_logic_bb.v.
+The port naming for it should follow the naming conventions given in the wrapper module located at hw/ml605/src/user_logic_if/user_logic_bb.v.
-Users can integrate user logic with the DyRACT hardware platform by following Xilinx PlanAhead PR implementation flow or by simply running the scripts provided in the hw\"board"\script directory.
+Users can integrate user logic with the DyRACT hardware platform by following Xilinx PlanAhead PR implementation flow or by simply running the scripts provided in the hw/{board}/script directory.
 While using the scripts, the netlist corresponding the user logic should be in the (user_logic.ngc) script directory.
 Presently an example netlist is provided in the directory.
 It should be replaced by the specific netlist required by the user.